 He would be so proud of our little shoppe, (he loved cookies) and I expect proud of this online venture as well.
-(Rick was a bit of a techy).
+(Rick was a bit "techy" ).

 We hope you feel like family when you visit us, and even when we interact online.
 Feel free to touch base with us anytime.
 We would love to hear from you and get to know you a little better!

-We miss him always and remember him with gratitude, love, and lots of smiles.
+We miss Ricky always and remember him with gratitude, love, and lots of smiles.